New product price strategies are critical before product introduction.

 It is a function of:

-1. Competitive intensity
+- Competitive intensity

-2. The value of the brand as perceived by buyers
+- The value of the brand as perceived by buyers

 Commodity-type brands have a narrow price band.
-Since buyers consider all commodity brands equivalent, they will move to the lowest price offered for a commodity item.
+Since buyers consider all commodity brands equivalent, they will move to the lowest price for a commodity item.

 Price Positioning and Visibility

-A key decision and how high to price a new product within the flexibility band.
+A key decision is how high to price a new product within the flexibility band.
 Companies can charge a relatively low entry price to build volume and market position or set a high price to generate large margins.

 The former is a penetration strategy, whereas the latter is a price-skimming strategy.
 A lack of knowledge about previous market responses to the new product complicates the pricing decision.